mkumm/mkumm_blog/content/posts/up-and-running-hugo/index.md

 +++
 ```

-The text between the two `+++`s is our _frontmatter_ which is not directly visible in our post.
+The text between the two `+++`s is our _front matter_ which is not directly visible in our post.
 Let's edit this file so we can see our post in a browser.
 By default, Hugo will not show posts with `draft = true`

 ```text
 # content/posts/hello-world/index.md